All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Which GLP-1 medication targets the most receptors?

 Retatrutide targets three receptors (GLP-1, GIP, glucagon), making it the most broadly acting GLP-1 drug in clinical development.
-It is not yet FDA-approved.
+It isn't yet FDA-approved.
 Currently available options include single-agonists like semaglutide and dual-agonists like tirzepatide.

 Should I choose a single or dual agonist?